watsonwork/watsonwork-weather/README.md

 **messages** in conversations.
 This sample app shows the following aspects of a Watson Work cognitive application:

-* how to implement a Watson Work application using Node.js;
+* how to implement a Watson Work application and use Watson Work APIs using Node.js;
-* how to authenticate and obtain the OAuth token needed to make Watson Work API calls;
-* how to listen to a conversation and receive messages on a Webhook endpoint;
-* how to send messages back to the conversation;
+* how to authenticate and obtain an OAuth token, listen to a conversation in a space, receive messages on a Webhook endpoint, and send messages back to the conversation;
-* how to use the Watson Conversation cognitive capabilities to understand natural language, identify domain specific user intents, recognize entities such as locations and cities for example, and determine application actions based on previously identified intents and entities;
+* how to use the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language, identify domain specific user intents, recognize entities such as locations and cities for example, and determine application actions based on previously identified intents and entities;
 * how to handle a multi-turn conversation and keep track of what's being said across multiple messages.